ZYMNZ/JS_Notes/README.md

 > Note: THIS FILE WILL BE UPDATED FREQUENTLY!!

 ## Alternative to _consol.log_
-> Note this part was copied from another person, I don't remember their name to credit them.
+> NOTE: this part was copied from another person, I don't remember their name to credit them.
 But thank you anyway!

 ### console.dir()